 An internal audit review on the Pan London Mobility Schemes was completed in 2018/19.
 The review assessed the effectiveness of controls in operation over the management of the Freedom Pass and Taxicard schemes.
 The review concluded that there was an adequate control framework in place but identified some areas to improve such as the reporting of key performance indicators, the frequency of performance monitoring meetings, checks on contractors' compliance assessments and the publishing of eligibility criteria.
-Whilst most of the recommendations have been implemented, there are improvements to the Customer Management System that will be completed in 2020/21.
+Seven of the eight recommendations arising from the review have already been implemented.
+The final recommendation to be implemented relates to improvements to the Taxicard Customer Management System (CMS) to enable the production of performance management information on application processing times.
+This improvement was to be implemented as part of a wider piece of development work on the application process that was to be carried out by the contractor responsible for providing the CMS.
+The wider work was delayed due to changes in the specification to reflect new priorities such as improved accessibility for disabled users.